gumienniczak/h_technical_assessment/README.md

 The classification pipeline consists of four stages:

 1. **Data preparation**
-   - Load and clean the input CSV.
-   - Extract only the fields relevant for classification.
+   - Load the input CSV and extract only the fields relevant for classification.
    - Convert feature lists into structured Python lists.
    - Build a structured listing context from property type, key features and textual descriptions.